 TFTP Protocol Tutorial.

 TFTP stands for Trivial File Transfer Protocol.
-As the name suggests the protocol is used to transfer files and data in a simpler way.
+As the name suggests the protocol is used to transfer files and data in the most simpler way.
 This is a lightweight version of a file transfer application.
 To undergo the process of file transferring and receiving between machines of different networks.

 What is FTP Protocol?